dayeonki/cultural_debate/README.md

   - `--output_path`: Save path of output file.

-## Evaluate
+### Evaluation

-For evaluating single LLM baselines, use `evaluate/accuracy_single.py`.
+- For evaluating single LLM baselines, use `evaluate/accuracy_single.py`.
 Add the model names to test in the `MODEL_NAMES` variable and run the code: `python evaluate/accuracy_single.py`.

-For evaluating multi LLM baselines, use `evaluate/accuracy_multi.py`.
+- For evaluating multi LLM baselines, use `evaluate/accuracy_multi.py`.
 Add the name of the first model as `FIRST_MODEL` and the name of the second model as `SECOND_MODEL` variables and run the code: `python evaluate/accuracy_multi.py`.

+<a id="citation"></a>
-## Citation
+## 🤲 Citation
+If you find our work useful in your research, please consider citing our work:
 ```
 @inproceedings{ki-etal-2025-multiple,
     title = "Multiple {LLM} Agents Debate for Equitable Cultural Alignment",